-The issue of development a greenfield site is considered to be of limited harm, bearing in mind its location and the absence of any identification that it is of particular landscape value, and conflict with Local ands Neighbourhood Plans have limited weight as a consequence of their state of advancement and circumstances surrounding them.
+harm, is of p Plans and c ssue of development a greenfield site is considered to be of limited bearing in mind its location and the absence of any identification that it particular landscape value, and conflict with Local ands Neighbourhood have limited weight as a consequence of their state of advancement ircumstances surrounding them.
 Applying the 'test' required by the NPPF that permission should be granted unless the impacts would "significantly and demonstrably" outweigh the benefits; it is considered that permission can be granted.

-PL47.3 | 16/00971/OUT

-20.04pm - 20.10pm Meeting suspended for short break

-Applicant: Barwood Homes

-Location: Field Nos 3080 3166 And 5875, Mill Lane, Waltham On The Wolds Proposal: Erection of up to 124 dwellings with associated infrastructure and public open space (all matters reserved except means of access).

-a) The Head of Strategic Planning and Regulatory Services stated that there has been an update to the report and summarised:

-Comment

-The access from this site through land (application 14/00777/FUL) is no longer under the control of Barwoods Homes and is currently up for sale.
-Therefore this highly important access onto the High Street can no longer be used as a means of connectivity to the village centre

-Indeed when CHA were considering this application they mentioned the importance of this access point in their decision and stated that it improved the proposed developments connectivity and isolation from the village.
-It advised that this important link should even be provided prior to first occupation

-As the applicant cannot now claim the use of this land or access point has Highways been informed of the changes as I am unable to find any correspondence relating to this issue

-Without the use of this secondary access this development forms an isolated and detached pocket of development with one awkward vehicle access.

-Applicants Response

-Whilst part of the site is for sale, the freehold of the remaining part of the site is owned by Barwood Homes.
-Barwood Homes are therefore confident that any link to the wider site to the south can be delivered.

-Applicant's letter

-First draft s106 which obviously doesn't take into account the secondary education contributions yet.
+PL47.3 16/00971/Ol 20.04pm - 2 JT 0.10pm Meeting suspended for short break Applicant: Location: Proposal: Barwood Homes Field Nos 3080 3166 And 5875, Mill Lane, Waltham On The Wolds Erection of up to 124 dwellings with associated infrastructure and public open space (all matters reserved except means of access). , lead of Strategic Planning and Regulatory Services stated that there een an update to the report and summarised: Comment under the co highly impor from this site through land (application 14/00777/FUL) is no longer introl of Barwoods Homes and is currently up for sale.
+Therefore this tant access onto the High Street can no longer be used as a means of to the village centre of this acces developmen The CHA were considering this application they mentioned the importance as point in their decision and stated that it improved the proposed ts connectivity and isolation from the village.
+It advised that this k should even be provided prior to first occupation Highways be cant cannot now claim the use of this land or access point has een informed of the changes as I am unable to find any ence relating to this issue use of this secondary access this development forms an isolated and cket of development with one awkward vehicle access.
+Applicants Response owned by Ba of the site is for sale, the freehold of the remaining part of the site is arwood Homes.
+Barwood Homes are therefore confident that any link to e to the south can be delivered.
+Applicant's letter First draft s1 contributions 06 which obviously doesn't take into account the secondary education s yet.
 Please note that it has been prepared as a unilateral undertaking so that we may proceed swiftly to obtain planning permission if we obtain a resolution to grant, or proceed swiftly to an appeal if we receive a resolution to refuse planning permission.

-Planning Committee: 171017